-4. Settlement Letters: February 14, 2014
+6. Settlement Letters: September 4, 2014

-Not later than this date, each party must submit a settlement letter to the clerk of court at clerkofcourt@wiwd.uscourts.gov.
-The letter should contain the terms and conditions upon which the party would this case.
-Such letters should be marked "Under Seal" and should not be sent to opposing counsel.
-Such letters will not become part of the record in this case.
+Not later than this date, each party must submit a confidential settlement letter to the clerk of court at clerkofcourt@wiwd.uscourts.gov.
+The letter should set forth the terms and conditions upon which that party would settle this case.
+The letter should be marked "Under Seal" and should not be sent to opposing counsel.
+These letters will not become part of the record in this case.
 Upon receipt of the letters, the clerk of court will initiate settlement discussions with counsel.